thanhle88/thanhle88.github.io/_pages/Short-CV.md

 * **Reviewers**

    - **Journals**:
       - IEEE Transactions on Signal Processing
+      - Journal of Super Computing
-      - IOP Journal of Neural Engineering
+      - Journal of Neural Engineering
-      - IOP Physiological Measurement
+      - Physiological Measurement
       - Elsevier Computer Methods and Programs in Biomedicine
       - REV Journal on Electronics and Communications

-   - **IEEE Conferences**: ISCIT, APCCAS, ATC, IEEE SSP, and IEEE ICASSP.
+   - **IEEE Conferences**:
+      -  IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP)
+      -  IEEE Statistical Signal Processing Workshop (SSP)
+      -  IEEE International Symposium on Communications and Information Technologies (ISCIT)
+      -  IEEE Asia Pacific Conference on Circuits and Systems (APCCAS)
+      -  IEEE International Conference on Advanced Technologies for Communications (ATC)

 * **Invited Talks and Presentations**